Augsburg Audio Tours & City Guides Augsburg speaks.

 In which other cities does Red Thread offer tours?

-Further tours are available in nearby cities like Munich, Ingolstadt, Ulm, or international destinations like Los Angeles, New York, Berlin and many more.
+Further tours are available in nearby cities like Munich, Ingolstadt, Ulm, or international destinations like Sydney, Brussels, Split and many more.
 All cities can be found here.

 Discover more